Nintendo shocked the gaming world last week by unveiling its new console – and no, it's not the NX. It's the NES.

-Yes, that NES – the same classic Nintendo Entertainment System from the mid-80s, only now shrunken down to palm-sized shape and with 30 blockbuster games built right into the thing.
-And the Nintendo Classic Mini: Nintendo Entertainment System (a.k.a. the NES Classic Edition in the States) is cheap, too, with a holidays-friendly release coming on 11 November.
+Yes, that NES – the same classic Nintendo Entertainment System from the mid-80s, only now it's shrunken down to palm-size and with 30 blockbuster games built right into the thing.

-Call it a nostalgia grab, but it's one that appears to be done incredibly well, with all the tiny details perfected, a blistering selection of classic games, and a price point that can't be beat.
+Call it a nostalgia grab, but it's one that appears to be done incredibly well, with all the tiny details perfected and a blistering selection of classic games.
 It even has those classic, boxy NES controllers – and no, those haven't been miniaturized.

 When it comes to mining nostalgia, especially the games and hardware many of us experienced for the first time as kids, it's essential to honor the source material.
 Calling it the Nintendo Classic Mini: Nintendo Entertainment System and then popping it into any other design would have been a huge misstep.

 Luckily, it looks like Nintendo nailed the landing here.
 At a glance, the Nintendo Classic Mini truly is the original NES (seen above), although now you can hold it up in your hand.
 True, the controller ports are a little different and the cartridge slot probably doesn't open - or if it does, it won't take your old games - but the retro look still warms our hearts.

 And that's not all: check out the packaging.
 By maintaining the classic appearance of the box on store shelves, Nintendo set this console up to bring back those decades-old memories of craving the thing every time we went shopping with mum.
 But this time around, we have a little something called disposable income.
 Hooray for adulthood.

 Portable and primed